XinkaiWang515/Youtube-data-analysis/README.md

 2. **Labelled comments which are from pet owner users** (label 1) by keywords like "my dog", "my cat", "I have a kitty" and extracted around 40,000 label 1 data.
 Added 40,000 label 0 data and splitted them into train and test dataset.
 3. Built pipeline including tokenizer, stopword remover and word2Vec to **transform comments to numeric vector features**.
 4. Trained classification models including Logistic Regression, Random Forest and Gradient Boosting and tuned their parameters via cross validation.
-Compared these classfication models and obtained the best performance model random forest with 93% accuracy.
+Compared these classfication models and obtained the best performance model random forest with 0.92 AUC score.
 5. Applied random forest model to rest data to **classify comments from pet owner users, which were around 18.7% among all**.

 <img align="center" src="visualization_outcome/proportion.png" alt="proportion"/>.